kuprogrammingclub/Weekly-Problems-2016-2017/Week06_Dec07/03_Intermediate1/README.md

 The first line contains an odd integer N (3 <= N < 100) denoting the size of the grid.
 This is followed by an NxN grid.
 Each cell is denoted by '-' (ascii value: 45).
 The bot position is denoted by 'm' and the princess position is denoted by 'p'.

-Grid is indexed using Matrix Convention. __source__:https://www.hackerrank.com/scoring/board-convention
+Grid is indexed using [Matrix Convention](https://www.hackerrank.com/scoring/board-convention)

 #### Output format